particle-iot/docs/src/content/reference/datasheets/m-series/m1-enclosure-datasheet.md

 ![M1 Enclosure open](/assets/images/monitor-one/m1-top-open.jpg)

 The bulkhead includes two M20 holes that can be used with round hole plugs or cable glands (included) or can fit other compatible connectors.
-It also includes two SMA connectors that can be used for external antennas.
+It also includes two holes that can be used for SMA connectors that can be used for external antennas.
+The specifications for this cable are in the [SMA to JST cable datasheet](/assets/pdfs/sma-jst.pdf) (pdf).

 ![M1 Enclosure bulkhead](/assets/images/monitor-one/m1-bulkhead.jpg)